hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 Suppose our training data is a set of $N$ pre-classified examples
 $\mathbf{x_i} \in \mathbb{R}^D$, each with correct category $y_i \in
 1, \ldots, K$.
-A good functional form to determine the loss for one of these examples is:
+A [good functional form][cross-entropy-reason] to determine the loss for one of these examples is:

 $$
 \mathcal{L}\_{\mathrm{data}\_i} =